 If you’re the type that likes to hop curbs and speed bumps, and maybe hit a little bit of singletrack now and then, you’ll want something burlier.
 And that’s where the Norco Indie 4 comes in.

-Norco’s Indie line has been pretty much the definitive urban MTB-style hybrid for quite a while, and the indie 4 is their base model.
-I know it’s $99 over the $500 threshold, but there’s no cheaper hybrid that I would personally choose for more rough-and-tumble city riding.
+Norco’s Indie line has been pretty much the definitive urban MTB-style hybrid for quite a while, and the Indie 4 is their base offering.
+I know it’s well over the $500 threshold, but there’s no cheaper hybrid that I would personally choose for more rough-and-tumble city riding.

 To be clear, it’s not meant for dirt jumping or hitting big drops or bombing through boulders at speed.
 You need an actual mountain bike for that.